aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/import-export-xfdf/_index.md

 ---
-title: Import and Export Annotations to XFDF format using Aspose.PDF for .NET
+title: Import and Export Annotations to XFDF format using Aspose.PDF for Java
 linktitle: Import and Export Annotations to XFDF format
 type: docs
 weight: 40
-url: /net/import-export-xfdf/
+url: /java/import-export-xfdf/
-description: You may import and export annotation with XFDF format with C# and Aspose.PDF for .NET library.
+description: You may import and export annotation with XFDF format using Aspose.PDF for Java library.
-lastmod: "2020-12-16"
+lastmod: "2021-02-12"
 sitemap:
     changefreq: "weekly"
     priority: 0.7